Bogdan-Fai/Business_Analytics01/README.md

 Some stakeholders can be grouped together because they perform the same functions in the system.
 Such groups are called roles (project role, role in the project).

 A role is named after the primary function it performs.
-For example, a person who selects a product, adds it to the shopping basket, pays for it and receives it in one way or another is a Buyer.
+For example, a person who selects a product, adds it to the shopping cart, pays for it, and receives it in one way or another is a Buyer.

-It is not recommended to call a project role by generalised names that collect several roles, including those that perform different functions (e.g. user), if there are separate groups that perform different functions in the system: buyers, sellers, merchandisers, accountants.
+It is not recommended to call a project role by generalized names that collect several roles, including those that perform different functions (e.g. User), if there are separate groups that perform different functions in the system: buyers, sellers, merchandisers, accountants.

-Each stakeholder (organization or person) can perform several roles, for example, a customer can also be a supplier, i.e.  if a supplier of goods/services has ordered the system to promote his goods/services, he is both a customer and a supplier.
+Each stakeholder (organization or person) can perform several roles, e.g. a customer can also be a supplier, i.e. if a supplier of goods/services has ordered the system to promote his goods/services, he is both a customer and a supplier.
 And a role can be played by several stakeholders (i.e. having the same interest, performing the same functions in the system).

 And sometimes a natural person (and even an organization) may, under the influence of circumstances, change its interests and the actions it performs, i.e. change its role in the project.

 ### 4. Stakeholder Directory <div id="34"></div>

-In order to identify all possible sources of requirements and not to lose their needs, a stakeholder directory should be created and maintained during the system development process.
+In order to identify all possible sources of requirements and not lose their needs, a stakeholder directory should be created and maintained during the system development process.
 Stakeholders can be identified not only at the beginning of the project, but also later on.
 An up-to-date stakeholder register is needed throughout the project to avoid losing important stakeholders.
-It can include both users of the system and those who are interested in the system but do not work with it.
+It can include users of the system as well as those who are interested in the system but do not work with it.

-In order to analyze the importance of stakeholders for the project and to choose ways of working with them, it is recommended that such characteristics are collected in a directory:
+In order to analyze the importance of stakeholders for the project and to choose ways of working with them, it is recommended to collect such characteristics in a directory:

 1. Full name (if known);
-2. Contact information (phone number, e-mail, nickname in social networks, where you agreed to communicate);
+2. Contact information (phone number, email, nickname in social networks where you have agreed to communicate);
-3. Organization/company;
+3. Organization/Company;
 4. Position;
 5. Location;
-6. Role in the project (if clear);
+6. Role in project (if clear);
-7. Role scalability (one/ approximate number);
+7. Role scalability (one/approximate number);
 8. Responsibility in the project (what is responsible for);
 9. Level of authority in the project (what is authorized to do/decide);
-10. Previous experience useful for the project;
+10. Previous experience useful to the project;
 11. Date the stakeholder was added to the directory.

-In the case of a small project, it is enough to select 2-4 characteristics that will help you in your work with stakeholders, for example, to organize stakeholders into areas of the onion diagram (see section 5.
-Onion diagram) and to define the role of users in the system.
+In the case of a small project, it is sufficient to select 2-4 characteristics that will help you work with stakeholders, for example, to organize stakeholders into areas of the onion diagram (see Section 5.
+Onion Diagram) and to define the role of users in the system.

-There are a few questions to help identify stakeholders.
+There are several questions that can help you identify stakeholders.

 Table 1.
 Stakeholder groups and questions to identify them